Your todo list:

 BETA PHOTO: Topo.

 Buzz Cut is a quality line that never ended up making the guidebook.
 The rock quality for the first three pitches is very good, and the crux is steep and fun.
 Itís a nice route for those looking for a half day climb in the 5.10 range.
-Especially if you want to check out a new gully and arenít about to jump on Lost Cities or Atlantis.
+Especially if you want to check out a new gully and arenít about to jump on Lost Cities

 To get an idea of the route, go to the Narrows Overlook and look across the gully to the upper terrace of rock on the other side of Prisoner of Your Hairdo.
 There is a large, 500 foot or so, left-facing dihedral that splits the upper wall.
 This is the Buzz CutÖ you canít miss it.

 Pitch one climbs a fun 5.7 crack on good rock for about 35 meters, ending at a small ledge/stance below a bulge.

 Pitch two traverses a short distance to your right and pulls a steep section, climbing left around the roof (the 5.10 crux) and back into the crack.
 Continue up to a nice ledge.
 This pitch is about 30 meters.